sdkuker/RealmWeb/readme.txt

 Change log

+Version 2023-G (deployed 07/XX/23)
+1) Added the player associated with the characters on the combat round view.
+Added a player drop down box so that only the characters for that player would be shown (along with an 'all players' default value).

+Version 2023-F (deployed 06/05/23)
+1) Rounded the total defensive bonus value to the nearest integer.

+Version 2023-E (deployed 06/01/23)
+1) Changed the defensive bonus mulitplier so you could have a non-integer (i.e. 4.5) value.

 Version 2023-D (deployed 05/31/23)
 1)  Changed several lables for character attributes.
 Shield Choice was changed to Shield Bonus.
 The skill bonuses were changed so they no longer had the numbers (1,2,3) and now include 'background' - so now all 3 of them are 'Skill or background